Yes, when it’s tantalizing and tasty Ranchero Beans!

-The K-12 market segment food manufacturers have done a marvelous job with reformulating and reinventing a lot of the tasty treats your kid’s love to eat.
-Add in scratch cooking that’s being done in many of the nation’s schools and well, you’ve got some great recipes for healthy well fed students that get kids ready to learn.
+The K-12 market segment food manufacturers have done a marvelous job with reformulating and reinventing a lot of the tasty treats your kids love to eat.
+Add in scratch cooking that’s being done in many schools, and you’ve got some great recipes for healthy well-fed students that get kids ready to learn.

 Number of Portions: 43

 - 1 #10 can/18.5 ct/.5 cup beans, canned, drained, rinsed

 - 1 tbsp cumin, ground

 Pre-heat your CVap Retherm Oven by pressing Channel 6.

 Place can of tomatoes, drained beans and onions in a 2” deep hotel pan.
 Add one cup of warm water mixed with the ham base.
 Add Italian seasoning, cumin, salt and black pepper.
 Mix well and place pepper rings on top.
 Once oven is pre-heated, place in the CAT509 and cook for 30 minutes.
 Then place in HA4522 Holding Cabinet with a food temperature of 155°F degrees and a food texture of +10 degrees until ready to serve.
 Serve students with #8 scoop or ½ spoodle.